Donate Join Us

 What is DPPX encephalitis?

-DPPX (dipeptidyl-peptidase-like protein-6) encephalitis, also known as anti-DPPX encephalitis, is a rare autoimmune disorder where the body’s immune system mistakenly attacks DPPX proteins found on nerve cells in the brain.
+DPPX (dipeptidyl-peptidase-like protein-6) encephalitis, also known as anti-DPPX encephalitis, is a very rare autoimmune disorder where the body’s immune system mistakenly attacks DPPX proteins found on nerve cells in the gut and brain.
 The proteins play an important role in regulating neuronal excitability.

 Symptoms